Ak4uma/BlockCt/README.md

 all rights and information within this application is reserved to Advanced Block Chain AG ¨"https://www.advancedblockchain.com"

+This application is made using React Native, i used expo for the build, and android studio for the coding

 in the folder "screens" of the project the: HomeScreen.js
 1/ contains the company logo, simple work definition and 2 buttons